 Energy is a policy-driven industry.
 A number of state legislative and regulatory activities influence the wind industry's ability to compete in the electric market.
 A few of the key state-level policies AWEA pursues include:

-A renewable electricity standard (RES), also known as a renewable portfolio standard (RPS), is a policy that sets hard targets for renewable energy in the near- and long-term to diversify our electricity supply, spur local economic development, reduce pollution, cut water consumption and save consumers money.
+A renewable portfolio standard (RPS), also known as a renewable electricity standard (RES), is a policy that sets hard targets for renewable energy in the near- and long-term to diversify our electricity supply, spur local economic development, reduce pollution, cut water consumption and save consumers money.
 Today, 29 states and the District of Columbia have renewable portfolio standards, and seven states have renewable energy goals.
 Please refer to the Database of State Incentives for Renewables and Efficiency for the current map of state-specific RES policies.

 Predictable tax policies

 The federal production tax credit (PTC) has moved wind toward a level playing field alongside the federally supported incentives for conventional energy.
 Some states also have tax policies that can either attract or discourage wind development.
 Special property tax treatment to encourage economic development has been beneficial to wind development in some states.
 Tax rules applicable to property, generation or sales of equipment can make the difference to a wind developer considering one state over another.
 Please refer to the Database of State Incentives for Renewables and Efficiency for the current map of tax credits for renewables.
 AWEA members can also access the State Property Tax Database through the AWEA Member Center for a state by state analysis of property tax profiles for commercial wind power projects.

 Favorable transmission policies